 15 must read web analytics blogs

 Trying to improve your web analytics skills?
-Just start following all or at least a couple of the following blogs and you’ll become analytics hero in no time.
+Just start following all or at least a couple of the following web analytics blogs and you’ll become analytics hero in no time.
 I’ve gathered in this article all the blogs that helped me evolve to a digital analytics expert.

 Analytics talk (by Justin Cutroni)

-Analytics Talk is the personal blog of Justin Cutroni.
+Analytics Talk is the personal web analytics blog of Justin Cutroni.
 He is part of the Google analytics team and he always posts up-to-date articles with relevant information on this topic.
 This is a good place to get a handle on what the latest Google updates mean for you.

 Did you just start working with Google analytics or Google tag manager and need technical articles to help you?
 The Simo Ahava’s blog is definitely the first website you need to visit!